AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 Proper mediation configuration often increases effective CPMs by 20-40% compared to AdMob-only implementations, but requires specialized knowledge across multiple advertising ecosystems.

-At MetaCTO, we’ve developed a systematic approach to AdMob implementation that balances technical excellence with revenue optimization.
-Our methodology includes:
+At MetaCTO, we have developed a systematic approach to AdMob implementation that balances technical excellence with revenue optimization.
+Our app monetization methodology includes:

 1. Strategic Placement Analysis